logo for nutrition-and-you.com

 • Fresh mangosteens are wonderfully delicious.
 Enjoy this exotic juicy fruit all alone without any additions.

-• Mangosteen complements well with other fruit sections like papaya, watermelon, pineapple, grapes etc.
+• The fruit segments complement well with other fruit sections like papaya, watermelon, pineapple, grapes, etc.

-• Mangosteen clafouti prepared using corn flour and coconut milk is a delicious desert.
+• Mangosteen clafouti prepared using cornflour, and coconut milk is a delicious dessert.